siriusphp/input/docs/element_types/fieldset.md

 ## Fieldsets vs. groups

 A group is just a visual container for other elements and it doesn't affect the elements it contains while a fieldset affects the elements it contains.
-You cannot move around elements from a fielset into another fielset but you can move elements from group to group.
+You cannot move around elements from a fieldset into another fieldset but you can move elements from group to group.

 A group can contain fieldsets and viceversa.